ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ## Constraints and Bounds on Type Variables

 Sometimes you want a type variable to be limited to certain types, rather than truly any type.
-Python's typing provides two mechanisms for this: *constraints* and *bounds* for type variable.
+Python's typing provides two mechanisms for this: *constraints* and *bounds*.

 ### Constraints